eXigentCoder/react-xp-test/README.md

-# RXPTodoList
+# RXPHelloWorld

 This app works on React Native (iOS, Android) and web.
+Most of the app's code is contained in `App.tsx`.

 The commands in the instructions below assume you are in the root of this repo.